jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-support-options.md

 ms.author: dapine
 ---

-# Azure Cognitive Services support and help options
+# Azure Cognitive Research Technologies support and help options

-Are you just starting to explore the functionality of Azure Cognitive Services?
+Are you just starting to explore the functionality of Azure Cognitive Research Technologies?
 Are you implementing a new feature in your application?
 Here are suggestions for where you can get help as a developer.

 > [!div class="checklist"]
-> * Stay informed about new developments in *Azure Cognitive Services*.
+> * Stay informed about new developments in *Azure Cognitive Research Technologies*.
 > * Release notes contain information for all releases.
 > * Search to see if your issue was discussed by the community, or if existing documentation already exists.
 > * If you can't find a satisfactory answer, ask a question on *Stack Overflow*.